Pirate-Weather/pirateweather/docs/API.md

 **Only on `hourly` and `daily`**.
 The amount of snow precipitation expected to fall over an hour or a day expressed in centimetres or inches depending on the requested `units`.

 #### smoke
 **Only available for the US and parts of Canada.
 Only returns data for the next 36-hours.
-If there is no data this will return -999.** The amount of near-surface (8 m) smoke.
+If there is no data this will return -999.** The amount of near-surface (8 m) smoke represented in µg/m<sup>3</sup>.

 #### smokeMax
 **Only on `daily`.** The maxiumum `smoke` for the given day.